Sloeber/arduino-eclipse-plugin/readme_travis_deploy.md

 There are two kinds of Travis CI builds performed:
  * If it is a pull request, then we do a mvn verify
- * If it is a commit on the master (i.e. a merged pull request or any direct commit by Jantje), then we do a mvn deploy
+ * If it is a commit on the master (i.e. a merged pull request or any direct commit), then we do a mvn deploy

 ### Verify Pull Requests
 Maven verify does a build (but does not send outputs out of Travis).
 It checks the build excutes and packaging succeeds (It does not deploy because it is not secure to make the secure travis tokens required available to a pull request).
 A status code will fail if there are issues.